MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 - *What does the Tool do for pending users?*
   The Tool will first try to associate the pending user with an account in AAD for your Office 365 tenant.
 If that association is successful, the user will remain in the network.
 If we are not able to associate the pending user with an AAD account on your tenant, then we will delete the user.

-### Is it possible for a Native Mode network to revert back to its previous state

-No. Once an IT admin commits their Yammer Enterprise network to Microsoft 365 Native Mode, it will stay that way permanently. *The state is irreversible.*

 ### What features aren't supported in Native Mode and why aren't they supported

-- *Native Mode does not support external groups*: Users from Native Mode networks can, if allowed by your Yammer Security Settings, collaborate in external groups in other Yammer networks that are not in Native Mode.
+- *Native Mode does not support external groups within its own network*: Yammer’s current external collaboration capabilities, including external groups, are not compatible with Azure B2B.
+As a result, Native Mode networks cannot host an external group.
+Users from Native Mode networks can, if allowed by your Yammer Security Settings, collaborate in external groups in other Yammer networks that are not in Native Mode.
 In addition, External Networks will continue to be supported for Native Mode Yammer networks.
-We do plan to add support for external groups through Azure Active Directory B2B in Native Mode networks in the future.
-The downloadable report from the Tool will provide you with information on the quantity and usage of external groups in your network.
+We are planning to support in Native Mode for Azure B2B in the future.
+The downloadable Alignment Tool report will provide you with information on the quantity and usage of external groups in your network.

-- *Native Mode does not support private unlisted groups*: As of December 2019, AAD and Office 365 Groups don't support this feature.
-If Yammer tried to offer this feature, groups would be unlisted in Yammer, but fully discoverable through other channels.
-The downloadable report from the Tool will provide you with information on the quantity and usage of private unlisted groups in your network.
+- *Native Mode does not support private unlisted groups*: As of December 2019, AAD and Office 365 Groups don't support this feature, so it is not possible for us to offer it in Native Mode networks.
+The downloadable Alignment Tool report will provide you with information on the quantity and usage of private unlisted groups in your network.

-- *Native Mode does not support network guests*: Network guests is a feature that is rarely used by most networks.
-Network guests in Yammer do not have an associated AAD identity that is mapped to their Yammer identity, so we are unable to support that feature in Native Mode.
-The downloadable report from the Tool will provide you with information on the quantity and activity of guests in your network.
+- *Native Mode does not support (network) guests*: The (network) guests feature is rarely not compatible with Azure B2B so, guests in Yammer cannot have their Yammer identity, mapped to an associated AAD identity.
+As a result, we are unable to support the guest feature in Native Mode networks.
+The downloadable Alignment Tool report will provide you with information on the quantity and activity of guests in your network.

 - *File uploads in Yammer Private messages*: In order to be in Native Mode, all files uploaded in Yammer must be stored in SharePoint.
-Yammer Private messages do not store files in SharePoint, so Native Mode networks must delete any previously uploaded private message files through the Tool, and users will no longer be able to upload files in Private messages going forward.
-The downloadable report from the Tool will provide you with information on the quantity of files previously uploaded in Private messages.
+Since Yammer private messages do not store files in SharePoint or OneDrive for Business, so Native Mode networks must delete any previously uploaded private message files through the Tool, and users will no longer be able to upload files in Private messages going forward.
+The downloadable Alignment Tool report will provide you with information on the quantity of files previously uploaded in Private messages.

 - *External participants*: Yammer currently allows users to add external participants to individual threads.
 This feature is very rarely used, and few users know of its availability.
 This feature is not currently compatible with the Azure B2B guest model, and so won't be supported in Native Mode networks.